hainguyen1511/tower-of-Hanoi/README.md

 # Tower of Hanoi
-Algorithmic Thinking
+* Algorithmic Thinking
-* the stacking technique in Python
+* Utilizing the stacking technique in Python
 > [!NOTE]
 >In Python, a stack is a data structure that follows the Last-In, First-Out (LIFO) principle.
 The two fundamental operations are:
 * Push: Adding an element to the top of the stack.